Anti-Afghan sentiment: United Kingdom

 The United Kingdom (UK) has witnessed increasing incidents relating to Afghan refugees causing backlash from locals.
 In one of these incidents a local teenage girl was forcefully held and raped by Afghan nationals.
 The incident went viral amongst local British residents on social media and resulted in violent public protests in which a police vehicle was damaged.
-On January 31, 2024, Afghan asylum seeker Abdul Shakoor Ezedi targeted a mother and her two children in an acid attack in Clapham, a district in South London, being previously convicted of sexual assault and exposure in 2018 and claiming to have converted to Christianity.
-This incident has contributed to a higher anti-Afghan sentiment in the UK.
+On 31 January 2024, Afghan asylum seeker Abdul Shakoor Ezedi targeted a mother and her two children in an acid attack in Clapham, a district in South London, being previously convicted of sexual assault and exposure in 2018 and claiming to have converted to Christianity.
+This incident has contributed higher to anti-Afghan sentiment in the UK.

 North America

 United States of America

 Following the 9/11 incidents in 2001, a wave of violent anti-Muslim attacks and other sentiments were directed at Muslim residents.
 Amongst the slogans were hate speech directed towards Afghans.

-Separately, anti-Afghan opinions also arose in the US for the country's involvement in the global drug trade.
+Separately, anti-Afghan opinions also arose in the US government for the country's involvement in the global drug trade.

 More recently, following the 2020–2021 US troop withdrawal from Afghanistan, American politician Scott Perry, argued against allowing in Afghan refugees without proper investigation; claiming it could lead to a crime hike, including rape crimes against underage minors.
 He was amongst 16 other American politicians voting against allowing Afghan refugees in without having proper background checks done.
 His comments drew some criticism.
-Former president Donald Trump made similar concerns, claiming terrorists could be airlifted out of Afghanistan.
+President Donald Trump made similar concerns, claiming terrorists could be airlifted out of Afghanistan.

+In late November 2025, after an Afghan was alleged to have attacked two National Guard members, president Trump called for more restrictions imposed on Afghan refugees in the states, going as far as to strip some Afghans of American citizenship.
+Afghan residents in the country issued a plea to president Trump to reduce the restrictions.